Log geometry and lifting rational points: Applications to finding rational points

 \subsubsection{Examples}

-\begin{example} When the toroidal embeddings are as simple as affine space, one can explicitly construct the étale base change giving the lift for a given firm point.
+To illustrate Theorem~\ref{LiftAbr}, we compute the étale local lift of a given firm point along a general toric morphism of affine spaces in Example~\ref{Eg.affine space}, and provide concrete instances of this construction in Examples~\ref{ex:23firmlocus} and~\ref{Inverte_cokernel}.
+Example~\ref{Diag} describes the firm locus in a case of a non-dominant map (a diagonal map). \begin{example} When the toroidal embeddings are as simple as affine space, one can explicitly construct the étale base change giving the lift for a given firm point.
 Let $R$ be a discrete valuation ring with uniformizer $\pi$ and fraction field $K$ of characteristic $0$.
 Consider a dominant toric map\footnote{Note that the schemes in these examples are not proper, unlike the ones we work with in Theorem \ref{LiftAbr}.
 Properness only ensures that $K$-points extend to $R$-points on the models, which is not required here since we are directly studying the lifting property of $R$-points on the models themselves.}

 with $a_{i,j}\in\NN$ for all $i$ and $j$.
 Then, the firmament is given by

 where $f_{\Sigma}$ is the induced map on fans.
 Assume that $Q:\Spec R \to \bb A^n_R$ lies on the firmament $\Gamma_f$.
 If $\alpha: R[y_1,\dots,y_n] \to R, y_j \mapsto u_{y_j}\pi^{e_{y_j}}$ is the morphism defining $Q$, with $u_{y_j} \in R^{*}$ for all $j \in \{1,...,n\}$, this implies that In particular, there exists $(e_{x_{1}},\dots,e_{x_{m}}) \in \bb N^m$ such that $f_{\Sigma}(e_{x_{1}},\dots,e_{x_{m}})=(e_{y_1},\dots,e_{y_n})$.
 We have